 We are used to seeing security cameras in retail stores throughout the UK.
 CCTV cameras play a key role in the security strategy of today’s retail businesses and can make a world of difference for the safety of your customers, your staff, and ultimately, your reputation.

 But video surveillance is not an entirely trivial matter.
-Its use is regulated by ample legislation, and you always need to weigh the benefits of surveillance against the legal effort required to implement it, and against the effort required to use and maintain a security system.
+Its use is regulated by ample legislation, and you always need to weigh the benefits of surveillance against the legal effort required to implement it and against the effort required to use and maintain a security system.

 If all this sounds complicated, we hope we’ll be able to offer some useful pointers.
 The legislation may be obscure, but its principles aren’t.
 Armed with a better understanding of the basics, you’ll be able to figure out what you need and how to make it happen in no time.

-CCTV in Retail: Advantages and Disadvantages
+CCTV Systems for Retail Centres: Advantages and Disadvantages

 Are there any benefits to deploying CCTV cameras in retail stores?